Meditation Practices – To train the attention of mind & teach compassion

 Dancemeditation

-is a moving meditation system incorporating art, somatics and the of Sufism.
+is a moving meditation system incorporating art, somatics and the mysticism of Sufism.
 The practice was developed in 1995 by Dunya Dianne McPherson after completing 1001 days of Sufi training with Sufi Master Adnan Sarhan.
 The materials resourced provide doorways and ignition points to embodied spiritual illumination, healing, and growth.
 Teaching Dancemeditation means to come from the embodied practices that have been honed within the practicing Dancemeditation community over the past 20 years.

 Counting sheep